Enabling HDFS HA

 Automatic Failover Configuration

 The above sections describe how to configure manual failover.
 In that mode, the system will not automatically trigger a failover from the active to the standby NameNode, even if the active node has failed.
 This section describes how to configure and deploy automatic failover.
-For an overview of how automatic failover is implemented, see Automatic Failover Implementation.
+For an overview of how automatic failover is implemented, see Automatic Failover.

 In a typical deployment, ZooKeeper daemons are configured to run on three or five nodes.
 Since ZooKeeper itself has light resource requirements, it is acceptable to collocate the ZooKeeper nodes on the same hardware as the HDFS NameNode and Standby Node.
 Operators using MapReduce v2 (MRv2) often choose to deploy the third ZooKeeper process on the same node as the YARN ResourceManager.
 It is advisable to configure the ZooKeeper nodes to store their data on separate disk drives from the HDFS metadata for best performance and isolation.